-The applicable Offering Memorandum Supplement of Positive Impact Notes may provide that it is the Issuer's intention to apply an amount equivalent to the net proceeds of any particular issue to finance or refinance (via direct expenditures, direct investments or loans), in part or in full, Eligible Activities, which serve to deliver a positive contribution to one or more of the three pillars of sustainable development (economic, environmental and social), once any potential negative impacts and mitigation actions have been duly identified, as defined in the Framework.
+The applicable Offering Memorandum Supplement of Positive Impact Notes may provide that the Issuer will apply an amount equivalent to the net proceeds of any particular issue to finance or refinance (via direct expenditures, direct investments or loans), in part or in full, Eligible Activities, which serve to deliver a positive contribution to one or more of the three pillars of sustainable development (economic, environmental and social), once any potential negative impacts and mitigation actions have been duly identified, as defined in the Framework.
 See the section entitled "Important Considerations Related to Positive Impact Notes."